jackrude/jackrude.github.io/projects/project-1.md

 </div>
 My team designed and implemented a working Blackjack game using nothing but Java.
 This was a class project for ICS 111 fall 2015 taught by professor Jason Leigh.
 This project took approximately two weeks to finish.
 Here is the initial contract and assignments for this project.

-  ifferent background image and music for each casino/planet.

 casino 1 100 credit minbet = 5